-Where national CQUIN indicators have been in place for a number of years, with 39.13 most providers having embedded the good practice described in the indicator within their local working arrangements, it is normal for the indicator to be retired from the national CQUIN scheme, with its place taken by new, more challenging national indicators.
-In such cases, ongoing requirements in relation to the 'retired' indicators will often be included in the NHS Standard Contract.

-39.14 This is now the case for a number of such indicators.

-- Venous Thromboembolism (VTE).
+- 39.13 Where national CQUIN indicators have been in place for a number of years, with most providers having embedded the good practice described in the indicator within their local working arrangements, it is normal for the indicator to be retired from the national CQUIN scheme, with its place taken by new, more challenging national indicators.
+In such cases, ongoing requirements in relation to the 'retired' indicators will often be included in the NHS Standard Contract. - 39.14 This is now the case for a number of such indicators. - Venous Thromboembolism (VTE).
 The national quality requirement (set out in Schedule 4B) remains that acute providers must undertake risk assessments for at least 95% of Service Users each month.
-Requirements to undertake root cause analyses and audits of provision of prophylaxis are set out in SC22, and the provider must report on these under the Reporting Requirements (Schedule 6A). - NHS Safety Thermometer.
-Schedule 6A sets out a requirement to report the results of NHS Safety Thermometer data collection (where required under SC3.5), together with analysis of trends and action taken. - Friends and Family Test (FFT).
-SC12 sets out specific requirements in relation to implementation of FFT, including an expectation on maximising response levels. - Sales of sugary drinks.
+Requirements to undertake root cause analyses and audits of provision of prophylaxis are set out in SC22, and the provider must report on these under the Reporting Requirements (Schedule 6A). - Friends and Family Test (FFT).
+SC12 sets out specific requirements in relation to implementation of FFT, including an expectation on maximising response levels.
+Note that revised guidance on FFT implementation takes effect from 1 April 2020. - Sales of sugary drinks.
 SC19 includes a requirement that sales of sugarsweetened beverages must account for no more than 10% by volume of all beverages which are sold in any year on Trust / FT premises. - Antimicrobial resistance.
 SC21 requires providers to have regard to national guidance on antimicrobial stewardship and (for NHS Trusts / Foundation Trusts only) to strive to achieve ongoing reductions in antibiotic usage. - Sepsis.
 SC22 requires providers to comply with NICE and NHS England guidance on sepsis, with specific standards for sepsis screening and initial treatment, for acute services, set out in Schedule 4B. - Physical healthcare for people with severe mental illness.
 SC8 requires providers to monitor the physical health of patients with severe mental illness and to arrange for further assessment or treatment where indicated. - Provision of advice and guidance.
-SC6 requires agreed advice and guidance requirements to be described in local service specifications, with the prices payable for these set out in Schedule 3A. - 39.15 The national CQUIN indicator on dementia and delirium has also been 'retired'.
+SC6 requires agreed advice and guidance requirements to be described in local service specifications, with the prices payable for these set out in Schedule 3A. - 72-hour follow-up.
+The 2019/20 CQUIN indicator on 72-hour follow-up for patients discharged from CCG-commissioned mental health inpatient services is now included as a standard in Schedule 4A.